ahmedmohmd/notes-app/readme.md

 ## **Notes App**

 ### Description

-Note app is a Terminal Program made by Note JS and other Libs & NPM Packages.
+Note app is a Program that you can use it by terminal, It is made by Note JS and other Libs & NPM Packages.

 ### Technologies
 <div style="display: flex; justify-content: center; align-items: center; gap: 20px;">
   <a href="https://nodejs.org/en/"><img src="https://cdn-icons-png.flaticon.com/512/5968/5968322.png" alt="drawing" width="48" height="48"/></a>
   <a href="https://www.npmjs.com/package/yargs"><img src="https://raw.githubusercontent.com/yargs/yargs/main/yargs-logo.png" alt="drawing" width="48" height="48"/></a>